imshubhamkj/image_regeneration/README.md

 # image_regeneration

-A fun project to regenerate an image using Genetic Algorithm.
+A fun project to regenerate an image using Genetic Algorithm(GA).